-Our favourite stretch of road was from Lorne to Apollo Bay.
+Our favourite stretch of road on our Great Ocean Road tour was from Lorne to Apollo Bay.
 Be prepared to stop for photos a lot.

 This stretch of road has some of the most picturesque scenery in the region.
 The Great Ocean Road hugs the cliff-face as it winds through the Great Otway National Park and rolling farmland.